 A realistic shooting plan is particularly important for those weddings where the ceremony and reception take place at one location since the gap time between church and venue is now gone.

-As Toronto wedding photographers we feel couples don’t allow enough time for family, wedding party and bride and groom photographs.
+Often couples don’t allow enough time for family, wedding party and bride and groom photographs.
 We provide a ratio of the number of shots per hour that can be taken at specific venues.
 For example, time getting from one spot to another is required for a summer wedding at a location with beautiful gardens or golf course greens.
 Whereas, an indoor winter wedding requires less time since everything will be done in one location.

 It is very important that the hairstylist and makeup artist start and finish on time.
 Very often delays at the beginning of the day can affect the amount of available time for photography.
 We advise brides to build in extra time with their hairstylist and makeup artist so that they can be on time for their photographer.